Hadoop-bigdata/Hadoop/README.md

 # Hadoop Tutorial

-#### This reports helps people who has intesest to learn big data project and want to build Hadoop Distribute File System within Mac or Windonws system.
+#### This tutorials helps people who has intesest to learn big data project and want to build Hadoop Distribute File System within Mac or Windonws system.

 #### The project include:

 #### Overview

 The overview gives the briefly introduction on our project.
-It contains the description of software (Docker) and technology (Hadoop, MapReduce) in the project.
+It contains the description of software (Docker) and technology (Hadoop, MapReduce).

 https://github.com/Hadoop-bigdata/Hadoop/edit/master/Overview.md

+## The project is split into four part:

 #### First part: Installation